adiozdaniel/ascii-art/docker.md

 ## Step 13: Build the Docker Image

-- `sudo docker image build -f Dockerfile -t ascii-web:v5.0.1 .`
+- `docker image build -f Dockerfile -t ascii-web:v5.0.1 .`

 ### To see images

-- `sudo docker images -a`
+- `docker images -a`
-- `sudo docker ps -a`
+- `docker ps -a`

 ## Step 14: Run the Docker Container

-- `sudo docker container run -p 8080:8080 --detach --name ascii-web-container ascii-web:v5.0.1`
+- `docker container run -p 8080:8080 --detach --name ascii-web-container ascii-web:v5.0.1`

 ### To Resolve conflicts

-- `sudo docker stop ascii-web-container`
+- `docker stop ascii-web-container`
-- `sudo docker rm ascii-web-container`
+- `docker rm ascii-web-container`

 or

-- `sudo docker rmi $(sudo docker images -a -q) --force`.
+- `docker rmi $(sudo docker images -a -q) --force`.
 To remove all existing images.

 ### To Check if it is running

-- `sudo docker ps`
+- `docker ps -a`

 ## To see file system

-- `sudo docker exec -it ascii-web-container /bin/sh`
+- `docker exec -it ascii-web-container /bin/sh`

 ### Perform required tasks